 White to off-white, practically odourless crystalline powder with sweet taste.

 Effects of Sucralose

-On oral intake sucralose does not breaks down in body so produces no calorie.
+On oral intake sucralose does not breaks down in the body so produces no calorie.
 It is claimed, Sucralose passes through digestive system without metabolism or absorption but some research show 11-27 percent of sucralose absorption in humans and rest is excreted through faeces.